 PU leather, short for polyurethane leather, is a type of faux leather crafted from polyurethane, a versatile polymer.
 The production process includes applying a layer of polyurethane to a fabric base, often polyester.
 This layering creates a supple, flexible, and more breathable material compared to other synthetic leathers.

-PU leather mimics the look and feel of genuine leather, making it a popular choice for products such as handbags, jackets, and furniture upholstery.
+The pu leather mimics the look and feel of genuine leather, making it a popular choice for products such as handbags, jackets, and furniture upholstery.
 It is generally considered more eco-friendly than PVC leather due to its reduced reliance on harmful chemicals and lax environmental regulations during production.

 PVC leather, or polyvinyl chloride leather, is another variety of synthetic leather manufactured by applying a layer of PVC to a fabric backing.
 PVC is a robust plastic known for its durability and water resistance.
 The material undergoes a complex processing technique that often involves harsh chemicals, contributing to higher environmental concerns.